TO THE SHAREHOLDERS

 The Company is engaged in warehousing activity and is making judicious

-Technology Absorption and Innovation The nature of business activity viz. warehousing
+Innovation The nature of business activity viz. warehousing business and investment

-developments in materials and processes pertaining to warehousing activity are constantly
+materials and processes pertaining to warehousing activity are constantly monitored.
+9.12 Foreign

 9.13 Evaluation of Board and Directors' Performance